kathakali/Banana-Collector/README.md

 # Banana-Collector
-<b>Navigate to collect Bananas : This is first project for Udacity Deep Reinforcement Learning Nanodegree.</b>
+<b><font-color='#ffff55'>Navigate to collect Bananas : This is first project for Udacity Deep Reinforcement Learning Nanodegree.</font-color></b>

 ### Objective
 Objective is to Collect Yellow bananas and avoid Blue bananas.
-There is +1 reward for a yelleo banana and -1 is given as penalty if blue banana is collected.
+There is +1 reward for a yellew banana and -1 is given as penalty if a blue banana is collected.

 ### Environment
 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.

 ### Permissible Actions
 0 - Up

 1 - Down

 2 - Left

 3 - Right

 ### Episodic Task
 The agent has to learn how to best select actions.
 To complete the task, agent needs an average score of +13 over 100 consecutive episodes.